WPChef/limit-login-attempts-reloaded/readme.txt

 = Why is LLAR more popular than other brute-force protection plugins? =

-Our main focus is protecting your site from brute-force attacks.
+Our main focus is protecting your site from brute force attacks.
 This allows our plugin to be very lean and effective.
 It doesn’t require a lot of your web hosting resources and keeps your site well-protected.
 More importantly, it does all of this automatically as our service learns on its own about each IP it encounters.
-In contrast, a firewall would require manual addition or removal of IPs.
-We’ve published an article about it <a href="https://www.limitloginattempts.com/should-i-block-ip-addresses/">here</a>.
+In contrast, a firewall would require manual <a href="https://www.limitloginattempts.com/should-i-block-ip-addresses/">blocking of IPs</a>.

 = What to do when an admin gets blocked? =